-Invest in oven-safe frying pans: Several recipes have direction where you start by seating meat in a frying pan, then put directly into the oven.
+Invest in oven-safe frying pans: Several recipes have instructions where you start by searing meat in a frying pan, then put directly into the oven.
 You can still make a meal without it, but it’s one less dish to wash.

-Preheat your oven, ASAP: For recipes that use the oven, turning — often, preheating is the longest part of the takes longer than the cooking time!
+Preheat your oven, ASAP: For recipes that use the oven, preheat your oven, ASAP.
+Often, preheating is the longest part of the recipe, and might take even longer than the cooking time!

 Roast extra veggies: For recipes that call for roasting vegetables (like potatoes or yams) if you have extras at home, cut them up and put them in the oven on a second roasting pan so you’ll have leftovers for tomorrow.
-With a Steak + Potatoes meal, for example, we were able to stretch a two person Fresh Prep meal to feed a third spontaneous guest by adding in more roasted veggies and potatoes.
+With a steak + potatoes meal, for example, we were able to stretch a two person Fresh Prep meal to feed a third spontaneous guest by adding in more roasted veggies and potatoes.

 For home entertaining: Speaking of stretching a two person meal to feed three, I’ve always thought of Fresh Prep as a cook at home by yourself or with your partner kind of service.
 But it recently dawned on me that there’s no reason why you couldn’t order for four and use Fresh Prep to host a meal at home!
 You’ll get an impressive dinner for four on the table in 30 minutes, it’s more cost-effective than eating out, more impressive than takeout, and way faster to cook than if you were to plan and prep everything from scratch.

-Re-use the paper and plastic bags: With the Freshprep paper bag, use it for compost after your meal (ie. bones, peels, etc) or, line and use it as a plant pot.
+Re-use the paper and plastic bags: With the Fresh Prep paper bag, use it for compost after your meal (ie. bones, peels, etc) or, line and use it as a plant pot.
 For plastics, Fresh Prep used to have a plastics recycling program, which has now been put on hold because of Covid.
 Instead, rinse the larger plastic bags and reside as dog poop bags (this probably only works for small dogs, use common sense and gauge size accordingly!)